 Apostle means “official messenger,” such as a delegate or an ambassador sent to deliver a message.
 The title “apostle” came to mean disciples hand-picked by Jesus to tell his story and spread his teachings.
 The title usually referred to the 12 original disciples of Jesus and to Paul, who met Jesus in a miraculous encounter while Paul was traveling to Damascus to arrest Christians (Acts 9:5).

-“Church leaders” is often translated “elders” (NASB).
+“Church leaders” is often translated “elders” (New American Standard Bible).
 The original Greek word is presbyteros, from which we get “Presbyterian.”
 Luke once used the same Greek word to describe “old men” (Acts 2:17).
 But Paul seemed to use the term as a generic way of referring to church leaders.
 In this context, perhaps a modern-day parallel might be that of a part-time pastor of a church startup—some founding minister who works another job to pay the bills.
 Still, elders were heavy hitters in the church’s political structure, helping make important decisions alongside the top leaders: apostles.
 “Apostles and elders together with the whole church in Jerusalem chose delegates” (Acts 15:22).

 Circumcision is a Jewish ritual performed on baby boys eight days old.
 For Jews, it was a bit like signing a contract by cutting on the dotted line.
 God told Abraham, “These are the terms for you and your family throughout the generations.
 Circumcise every male….This way, your bodies will carry your signature of the contract, which is everlasting” (Genesis 17:10, 13).
 For Jews, circumcision became a visual mark that identified them as God’s people.
 Paul taught that spiritual circumcision trumps physical circumcision, making it no longer necessary because it was part of what Bible scholars call the “Old Covenant” or agreement between God and his people.
 Paul and other early Christian writers essentially taught that Jesus launched the “New Covenant,” and rendered the former agreement “obsolete” (Ephesians 2:15; see also Colossians 2:13; Hebrews 8:13).